canjs/canjs/docs/can-guides/introduction/technical.md

 A template may load or conditionally load a module after the initial page load. `<can-import>` allows progressive loading by using an end tag.

-This feature, when used with [steal-stache](../../steal-stache.html), signals to the build that the enclosed section's dependencies should be dynamically loaded at runtime.
+This feature, when used with [steal-stache](../../steal-stache.html), signals to the build that the enclosed section’s dependencies should be dynamically loaded at runtime.

 ```
 {{#eq location 'home'}}